We are all bullies

-We are raising our children in a culture of bullying where celebrity gossip, Carl Rove Politics and heated, repeated arguments over invented ‘facts’ flood the commons.
+We are raising our children in a culture of bullying where celebrity gossip, nasty politics and heated, repeated arguments over invented ‘facts’ flood the commons.

 Talk show hosts instigate and incite outrage over trivial, often falsified nonsense that leads our all-too-easily captivated attention away from the important and pressing issues of the day onto gossip, lies and innuendo about personal lives and faux-pas that make absolutely no difference but somehow, seem to occupy all of our conversation.

 Paparazzi stalk celebrities hoping to catch a glimpse (and a photo) of an indiscretion; and then, once their prize has been snapped and splashed across the covers of the dozens of magazines that feed this monster, the same paparazzi hound their heels to capture exclusive footage of the head-shaving nervous breakdown their behavior helped cause.